 The File field type allows the user to select an item in the media library.
-Users can enter the path to the item manually or click Open file to open the Media Browser and select the desired file from the media library.
+Users can click Open file to open the Media Browser and select the desired file from the media library.

 You can use the Source property of a File field to control the media folder selected when the user opens the Media Browser, or to specify the root item for this selection interface.